 The UK is transitioning to a fully digital immigration system.
 Instead of a visa vignette and biometric residence card, migrants now receive an eVisa, which is stored in a digital UKVI account and linked to their passport.
 It replaces physical visa documents.

 From late autumn 2025, EU countries will introduce the EES for UK nationals travelling to Europe.
-It includes facial scans and fingerprinting for first-time visitors to the Schengen Area.

 The Process of Obtaining ILR in the UK